 It’s that time of year again when love fills the air—or maybe it’s just the smell of Frog Leap’s pecan-crusted mountain rainbow trout?
 Either way, the thought of taking your love up to the Smoky Mountains for an extended weekend of relaxation and reconnection should make you giddy with excitement.
-We know every memorable holiday staycation needs 3 things: a cozy place to stay, days full of activity and an amazing spot for dinner.
+We know every memorable holiday staycation needs 3 things: a cozy place to stay, days full of activity, and an amazing spot for dinner.
 We’ve got plenty of blogs to help you with the first two items on your checklist, but here’s where you need to head for an unforgettable dining experience in the Smokies:

 You’ll find this hidden gem tucked away on one of Waynesville’s side streets and it’s worth the short walk off the well-worn path.
 Here, you’ll find dishes prepared with local meat and produce sliding through the open kitchen to your table.
 The chef has designed a menu full of unique wine country-inspired cuisine and each plate has been created with a specific wine pairing in mind.
-Its intimate atmosphere (the seating capacity is only 42, so make sure you have a reservation!) and polite service makes dining here a remarkable experience.
+Its intimate atmosphere (the seating capacity is only 42, so make sure you have a reservation!) and polite service make dining here a remarkable experience.

 Frogs Leap Public House

 You’ll find this excellent date night spot located right next door to Chef’s Table.
 Frogs Leap takes local, sustainable, organic ingredients to create special dishes that are as vibrant as they are tasty.
 If you’re looking to spend your evening ordering round after round of shareables and cocktails, this is the place for you!
-We say charcuterie and martinis sounds like a great start, but pace yourself: the cozy feel inside will make it hard to leave, so plan on a long and leisurely experience.
+We say charcuterie and martinis sound like a great start, but pace yourself: the cozy feel inside will make it hard to leave, so plan on a long and leisurely experience.

 Frankie’s Italian Trattoria